 Inside, the wall should be covered with wood paneling.
-Directly adjacent to the wood panel, at least 45 mm mineral wool or fiberglass insulation (in public facilities at least 95 mm) is added.
-Be careful with the insulation when you get a fast and economical heating.
+Directly adjacent to the wood panel, at least 45 mm of mineral wool or fiberglass insulation (in public facilities at least 95 mm) should be added.
+Be careful with the insulation, as it ensures fast and economical heating.

-If materials other than wood paneling are used as wall coverings, such as tiles, stones or glass, this need to be taken into account when calculating the power of the heater.
-The effective volume of the sauna must be increased by 1 m3 for each m2 tile as much more energy is required to heat a heavy wall.
+If materials other than wood paneling are used as wall coverings, such as tiles, stone or glass, this needs to be taken into account when calculating the power of the heater.
+The effective volume of the sauna must be increased by 1 m3 for each m2 of tile, as much more energy is required to heat a heavy wall.
 For solid walls, the volume of the sauna should be increased by 2 m3 for each m2.

-Heavy materials are used in structures where you want a great thermal inertia where the temperature should be stable, in a sauna it is the exact opposite, where should preferably be as light and as little material as possible between the warm air and the insulation to get a quick heating on the sauna and a reasonable power requirement.
-You should warm the air in the sauna, not lots of materials in the wall and ceiling.
-There is a big difference in how much power is needed if you are just going to heat air and wood paneling or if there are massive concrete or brick walls that can weigh several tons.
+Heavy materials are used in structures where you want high thermal inertia and stable temperatures.
+In a sauna, it's the exact opposite - you should preferably use lightweight materials and as little mass as possible between the warm air and the insulation to achieve fast heating and a reasonable power requirement.
+You should heat the air in the sauna, not lots of materials in the wall and ceiling.
+There is a big difference in how much power is needed if you are just heating air and wood paneling, or if there are massive concrete or brick walls that can weigh several tons.